muratk5n/thirdwave/en/README.md

 ---

 'If more people had a voice outcome wld be different?'.
-The mass 'having a voice' is less valuable than thought leaders thinking better.
-Have a voice, fine, but would not expect much from it.
+The mass 'having a voice' is less valuable than thought leaders thinking better who can then shape the opinion.
+Have a voice, fine, but wouldn't expect much from it.

 "[2019] Zuckerberg says the Iraq War motivated him to create Facebook"